lumigo-io/SAR-Lambda-Janitor/README.md

 This app would deploy the following resources to your region:

-* a Lambda function that scans the functions in your region and deletes unused versions
+* a Lambda function that scans the functions and layers in your region and deletes unused versions
 * a CloudWatch event schedule that triggers the Lambda function every hour

 ## Deploying via SAM/Serverless framework/CloudFormation